jwhitbeck/ditl/README.md

 CLI Interface
 -------------

 The _ditl.jar_ archive is an executable jar file.
+When calling it from the command-line, defining a shell (assuming bash) alias is useful:

+    $ alias ditl="java -jar /path/to/ditl.jar"

 To see the built-in help, just type:

-    $ java -jar ditl.jar --help
+    $ ditl --help

 Most commands are of the form MODULE COMMAND [OPTIONS] ARG1 [ARG2..], where the first argument is usually the location of the trace store